-The AW149 is a 7t to 8t class multirole helicopter for military and paramilitary use.
-The helicopter has a maximum cruise speed of 278km/h (150 knots) and a hover altitude ceiling of over 6,000ft at maximum all up weight.
+The AW149 is a 7t to 8t class multirole helicopter for military and paramilitary applications.
+The helicopter has a maximum cruise speed of 278km/h (150k) and a hover altitude ceiling of more than 6,000ft at maximum all up weight.
 The AW149 can carry up to 18 troops and has a range in excess of 920km.
 Heavy-duty retractable wheeled landing gear allows the aircraft to both ground taxi and operate from rough terrain.

-AgustaWestland announced the launch of the AW149 multirole helicopter in June 2006 at the Farnborough Air Show.
-The design fits between the 6.4t AW139 and the 10.6t NH90 in the AgustaWestland product range.
+AgustaWestland (now Leonardo Helicopter Division) announced the launch of the AW149 multirole helicopter in June 2006 at the Farnborough Air Show.
+The design fits between the 6.4t AW139, and the 10.6t NH90 in the Leonardo’ product range.

 AW149 multirole helicopter missions

 In the battlefield support role, the AW149 provides unobstructed cabin space (3m-long, 2.26m-wide and 1.45m-high) plus a baggage compartment, and can accommodate 18 troops or 12 fully equipped soldiers.
 The 2,720kg rated external cargo hook allows heavy equipment to be transported to and from the battlefield.

 In the combat search-and-rescue (CSAR) role, the helicopter is crewed by two pilots and two or four crew members.
 A rescue hoist and other CSAR mission equipment and armaments are fitted.

 The helicopter can be equipped for other missions such as medical evacuation and command and control.
 In the medical evacuation role, the cabin accommodates two to six stretchers, four attendants and in-flight medical equipment.
 For command and control missions, the AB149 is equipped with a suite of command, control and communications (C3) systems with two workstations.